Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Open issues and promising directions

-To fully unlock the performance benefits of NSIN, it is essential to explore all frequency spectra, including sub-6 GHz, mmWave, Tera hertz (THz), and optical frequency bands.
-While sub-6 GHz bands have been the primary working frequency in TN and are indispensable in NSIN, mmWave communications show promise in providing ultra-high capacity.
-Several open issues remain to be tackled before applying mmWave communications in NSIN.
+While sub-6 GHz bands have been the primary working frequency bands in TNs and are indispensable in NSINs, mmWave communications show promise in providing ultra-high capacity.
+Several open issues remain to be tackled before applying mmWave communications {to} NSINs.
 Firstly, the primary challenge posed by current mmWave systems is their design for small cells with radii of a few hundred meters or less.
-However, the ground coverage radius can extend to tens of kilometers or more in NSIN.
-This calls for a revolutionary redesign of mmWave systems to cater to the requirements of NSIN.
-Secondly, a flexible channel sounder design becomes imperative in this scenario.
+However, the ground coverage radius can {be extended} to tens of kilometers or more in NSINs.
+This calls for a revolutionary redesign of mmWave systems to cater to the requirements of NSINs.
+Secondly, a flexible channel sounder design becomes imperative for {mmWave-enabled NSINs}.
 Channel sounding data is essential for understanding near-space mmWave channel characteristics.
-However, conducting channel measurement campaigns for NSIN proves to be costly and challenging.
-Furthermore, diverse NSIN scenarios need to utilize different channel sounders \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}.
-Therefore, flexible channel sounders are necessary to support sufficiently high measurement speeds and multiple measurement scenarios \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}.
-In addition, THz communications are envisioned to achieve high transmission rates ranging from hundreds of Gbps to several Tbps.
-The practical implementation of THz communications in NSIN is attractive and challenging.
-For instance, the inhomogeneous atmospheric propagation medium in the near-space environment results in the undesirable refraction effect, making it difficult to achieve THz beam alignment for ultra-long distance THz propagation links.
-In addition, significant research effort is needed to develop high-performance THz devices and packaging technologies to make THz communications commercially viable for NSIN.
-The optical communication system offers sufficient unlicensed bandwidth for robust, fast, safe, and efficient transmission, with optical bandwidth being three orders of magnitude larger than the spectrum resources available in the RF bands \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}.
-Owing to the unique deployment environment, HAP networks adopting optical communication techniques will be immune to atmospheric turbulence and absorption effects.
-However, the limited transmit power under sky radiance and background shot noise significantly affects the practical application of optical communication techniques in NSIN.
-Advanced transceiver design should be considered to tackle the above issue.
-Moreover, in order to address the challenges of implementing optical communications in a near-space environment, it is crucial to conduct comprehensive studies on issues like the analysis of beam wandering and pointing errors and removing their adverse effects.
+However, conducting channel measurement campaigns for NSINs proves to be costly and challenging.
+Furthermore, diverse NSINs {deployment} scenarios need to utilize different channel sounders \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}.
+Therefore, flexible channel sounders are {essential} to support sufficiently high measurement speeds and multiple measurement scenarios \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}.